-During the three months ended March 31, 2021, the Company recorded \$0.1 million of amortization of deferred revenue related to numerous collaborators' rights to technological improvements.
-During the three months ended March 31, 2020, the Company recorded \$0.2 million as license and milestone fee revenue for delivery of certain materials to CytomX that had been previously deferred, and \$0.1 million of amortization related to numerous collaborators' rights to technological improvements.
-Additionally, a contract asset of \$2.7 million, net of a \$0.3 million related contract liability, was recorded for a probable milestone in 2019 pursuant to a license agreement with CytomX, which was subsequently achieved and paid during the three months ended March 31, 2020.
+During the six months ended June 30, 2021, the Company recognized \$0.2 million as license and milestone fee revenue for delivery of certain materials to Viridian Therapeutics that had been previously deferred and recognized \$0.1 million of license and milestone fee revenue related to numerous collaborators' rights to technological improvements that had been previously deferred.
+Additionally, the Company recorded \$0.5 million of previously deferred non-cash royalty revenue related to the sale of rights to KADCYLA royalties.
 The timing of revenue recognition, billings, and cash collections results in billed receivables, unbilled receivables, contract assets, and contract liabilities on the consolidated balance sheets.
 When consideration is received, or such consideration is unconditionally due, from a customer prior to transferring goods or services to the customer under the terms of a contract, a contract liability is recorded (under the caption deferred revenue).
 Contract liabilities are recognized as revenue after control of the products or services is transferred to the customer and all revenue recognition criteria have been met.